Legal Representation for Those Seeking Workers’ Compensation Benefits in Queens

 After filing your claim, the WCB may hold one or more hearings to determine eligibility for benefits.
 During those hearings, you will need to verify facts, such as medical records submitted by the attending physician during your treatment.
 The WCB will also review the employer report submitted after you notify your employer.
 The workers’ compensation insurance provider may also require you to use a contracted network for diagnostic tests and must provide you with the contact information of a professional in that network.

 Once approved, the insurance company providing workers’ compensation benefits for your claim must provide you with a written statement of your rights within 14 days of receiving your employer’s report or when the first check is sent, whichever comes first.
 The insurance company must begin paying benefits within 18 days of receiving your employer’s report if lost work time exceeds seven days.
-Importantly, the insurer must inform you and the WCB that it is disputing your claim.
+Importantly, the insurer must inform you and the WCB that they are disputing your claim.

 Once you return to work, you will no longer receive benefits.
 If your injury or illness leaves you permanently disabled, you will only receive benefits up to the payment total.